Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 # Manifestations

+The available manifestations are listed below, while the domain-specific customizations for each manifestation is listed after the end of the list.

 ## Blade

 When you use the Swap minor action, you may summon a blade of swirling elements to your hand.
 These weapons (which can take any form you wish) are powered by your innate energy, granting you additional power but fading shortly after they leave your grasp.